SebastianMunaretto/SebastianMunaretto/README.md

 ### Hi there 👋

-My name is Sebastian Munaretto, and I am an Italian computer science student.
-I am very interested in machine learning and data science with python, but I also develop web apps mostly with the MEAN stack but also in PHP and raw HTML CSS and JS.
-I sometimes develop desktop apps in Java, mobile apps in Flutter/Dart or code more scientific stuff in C or in python.
+Welcome to my Github profile!
+I'm Sebastian Munaretto, a passionate computer science student from Italy with a strong interest in machine learning and data science using Python.
+However, I don't limit myself to just one field, as I also love developing web apps using the MEAN stack, as well as utilizing my skills in PHP, HTML, CSS, and JS.
+Sometimes I enjoy dabbling in desktop app development using Java or building mobile apps with Flutter/Dart.
+On occasion, I even like to delve into more scientific areas, using C or Python.
+With a strong curiosity and willingness to learn, I'm always excited to take on new challenges and projects!

 <hr>